atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 m 4^/yf* \
 ‘ik. " -. • ' ^
 ^IH;!
-I Mrs. Selby and Maria — fbr fb Ihe determined to call herself for the future —
+I Mrs. Selby and Maria --fbr fb Ihe determined to call herself for the future —
 I now thought of nothing but how to pro i cuve some fashionable clothes, and to go to see everything that was to be Seem.
 Fanhyst thoughts were pretty much of